Antra/json-validate-api/README.md

 # JSON schema validation service
-A Python API that serves as a JSON schema validation service
+A basic Python API that serves as a JSON schema validation service

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.